-Fun activities include programs such as the Wii!
-The Wii offers activities using just your hands so those who are in a wheelchair can participate.
-Games include boxing, tennis, baseball, and bowling.
-This is a great way to get the entire family involved and keep your child moving.
+Fun activities include programs such as the Nintendo Wii and the Switch!
+These game consoles offer activities using just your hands so those who are in a wheelchair can participate.

 It is important to note that children with physical disabilities can participate in most sports.
 Sports can be fun to play and can give your child an emotional boost.

 To find sports your child can engage in, ask other parents, teachers, doctors, and therapists as they are often aware of programs available to help your child.
 Once you find a program, always have your child try it out.
 Not all programs will work for everyone.
 Find one that your child feels comfortable joining and enjoys doing.”
 Exercise Right Physical Disabilities